thestackcollective/front-end-curriculum/lessons/module-1/slack101.md

 You can access the emoji panel via shortcuts too.
 Just type `:` followed by the name of the emoji, and finally one more `:`. so if I type `:smile:` , I’ll get this: 😀.

 You can make your own emoji! click the smiley face on the bottom right of the message box, then click add emoji.
-The Turing slack has **a lot** of custom emojis.
+The TheStackCollective slack has **a lot** of custom emojis.

 Type `/shrug` and SEND IT.
 Just trust us.

 That's it!
 You're a Slack whiz now!
-If you ever have questions about Slack or communication at Turing, just post a question about it...**in Slack**! 😉
+If you ever have questions about Slack or communication at TheStackCollective, just post a question about it...**in Slack**! 😉